Employment in Kenya

 To be successful in your search for employment in Kenya and getting employment you want, you need prepare Kenya cover letter and Kenya CV which you must email them instantly to the prospective employers selected during job search in Kenya.

 When you receive an invitation to the Kenya job interview, you may apply for the Kenya visa and Kenya work permit.
-Then prepare yourself for job interview and take a look at Kenya dress code because how you dress is the one of the most important attribute in being hired.
+Then prepare yourself for a job interview and take a look at Kenya dress code because how you dress is the one of the most important attribute in being hired.

 Good luck with your employment in Kenya!